SGNIC

 Yes, these restrictions are specified in the Rules of Registration policy document found on this page.

-Will registrants be bounded by any agreements with the registry or registrars?
+Will registrants be bound by any agreements with the registry or registrars?

-Yes, registrants will be bounded by an agreement (Domain Name Registration Agreement) with the registry (SGNIC) upon approval of the domain name.
-They will also be bounded by a commercial agreement with the registrar.
+Yes, registrants will be bound by an agreement (Domain Name Registration Agreement) with the registry (SGNIC) upon approval of the domain name.
+They will also be bound by a commercial agreement with the registrar.

 Can my domain name be registered by another party via another registrar?